Anonymous threatens China, Hong Kong authorities with website blackout

 “This kind of internet attack violates the law and social morals, and we have already reported it to the police,” it said, adding that the website was running normally again.

-Among the websites Anonymous said it would target are those of China’s Ministry of Public Security, the Ministry of Defense, Ministry of Justice and Hong Kong police.
+Among the websites Anonymous said it would target are those of China’s Ministry of Public Security, the Ministry of Defence, Ministry of Justice and Hong Kong police.

 “Prepping for massive DDoS attacks, Database dumps, etc...
 Will be destroying #China Government,” wrote one Anonymous participant on Twitter.

-China’s Defense Ministry, in a statement sent to Reuters, said its website was subject to numerous hacking attacks every day from both home and overseas.

-“We have taken necessary steps to protect the safe operation of the Defense Ministry website,” it added.

 The State Internet Information Office, China’s internet regulator, declined to comment.
-The Ministry of Public Security declined to immediately comment by telephone.
+The Ministry of Defence and Ministry of Public Security declined to immediately comment by phone.
 The Hong Kong Police Force was not available for immediate comment.

 The Ministry of Justice said it was not aware of the threat from Anonymous, and that its website wasn’t its responsibility to maintain.